 Does smoking cause bleeding gums?

 In addition to the many other health issues smoking causes, the irritating chemicals in tobacco smoke can trigger gingivitis and even loosen the gums' grip on teeth over time.
-This accelerates tooth decay and tooth loss, requiring restorative dentistry to fix.
+This accelerates tooth decay and tooth loss and loose teeth, requiring restorative dentistry to fix.

 Does stress cause bleeding gums?